 \subsection{Mapping MPS to PQC via Riemannian optimization}

 Given the approximate solution $\ket{\Psi}$ in MPS form, we proceed by finding a quantum circuit that prepares $\ket{\Psi}$.
 That is, we seek a unitary $U$ such that $U\ket{\bm{0}} \approx \ket{\Psi}$.
 Several proposals have been put forward to address this task, some including explicit constructions~\cite{BerezutskiiTN-QC2025, SchnMPS-QC-Ancilla-2005, Ran2020EncodingMPSShallow}, others based on iterative variational approaches~\cite{BenDov2024EncodingShallowStates, Rudolph2023DecompMPS, Melnikov2023StatePrepTN, HaghshenasTN-QC-2022}.
-In this work, we adopt the second approach due to its greater flexibility, hardware efficiency ---it doesn't require ancillary qubits and densely connected topologies---, and better empirical performance~\cite{BenDov2024EncodingShallowStates, Rudolph2023DecompMPS}.
+In this work, we adopt the second approach due to its hardware efficiency, as it does not require ancillary qubits and densely connected topologies, and for its better empirical performance~\cite{BenDov2024EncodingShallowStates, Rudolph2023DecompMPS}.
 Furthermore, as the PQC will be further modified by the following RL-based QAS procedure, an approximate, rather than \textit{exact}, reconstruction suffices.
 We consider unitaries $U$ which can be decomposed as a product of 2-qubit unitaries, namely $U = \prod_{k=1}^m U_k$ with $U_k \in \text{U}(4)$.
 This is because most quantum computers natively implement 2-qubit interactions, and so the circuit can be mapped to real devices with minimum overhead.
 The actual form of the unitary $U$ can be chosen freely, but in practice it should satisfy some requirements, like matching the topology of the quantum hardware and reducing the number of operations and depth to minimize the detrimental effect of noisy gates.
-In this manuscript, we restrict our attention to unitaries having a brickwork structure such as the one represented in Fig.~\ref{fig:main-image}.
-This is a well-known hardware-efficient ansatz well-suited for devices with linear connectivity~\cite{kandala2017hardware}, but we remark that other choices are possible.
+In this manuscript, we focus on unitaries with a brickwork structure, as illustrated in Fig.~\ref{fig:main-image}.
+This hardware-efficient ansatz is particularly suited for devices with linear connectivity~\cite{kandala2017hardware}, though alternative designs could also be considered.

 The circuit can be found by maximizing the overlap between the target state $\ket{\Psi}$ and the variational model, that is maximizing the loss function